tigera-cs/quickstart-self-service/modules/security-policy-in-security-tier.md

 01. **Rule 0** - For endpoints in tenant-2, pass security policy evaluation to subsequent tiers if traffic is **from** any endpoint in the `bookinfo` namespaces.
 02. **Rule 1** - For endpoints in tenant-2, pass security policy evaluation to subsequent tiers if traffic is **from** any endpoint in the `ingress-nginx` namespace.
-03. **Rule 2** - For endpoints in tenant-1, deny all other ingress traffic.
+03. **Rule 2** - For endpoints in tenant-2, pass all other ingress traffic.

 ### Egress